blumenstiel/SAM-MESS/README.md

 ## Model

-SAM is developed for instance segmentation.
+SAM is developed for instance segmentation (see https://segment-anything.com/).
+We use the implementation provided by the `transformers` package.
 In order to perform semantic segmentation, multiple visual prompts are provided, specifically, one prompt for each connected segment.
 The prompts are oracle points or oracle bounding boxes (see [model/visual_prompts.py](model/visual_prompts.py) for details).
 Next, the model combines all predicted segments of each class to perform semantic segmentation.